Project Manager – Musalaha Academy (part-time)

 • Ability to inspire and motivate groups of people.

 • Significant advantage if published an article in an academic journal.

 • Minimum 3 years of relevant professional experience in Project Management or lead change management, as well as in editorial management of various academic work.

 • Work experience in cross-cultural settings and in globally diverse teams.

 • University degree in International Relations/Political Science/Social Science/or equivalent.

 (1) Please provide a full CV in English.

 (2) Contact details of 2 referees, one of whom must be your most recent employer.

 (3) Provide a supporting statement (2-3 paragraphs) stating why you are applying for this post and explain how you will fulfil the requirements detailed above.

-– Applications should be emailed to firstname.lastname@example.org using reference Project Manager – Women.
-Closing date for applications is 5pm Jerusalem time on 17th of December.
-If you do not hear back from us in the month of December, it means your application was unsuccessful.
+Applications should be emailed to firstname.lastname@example.org using reference Project Manager – Musalaha Academy.
+Closing date for applications is 5pm Jerusalem time on 30th of September.
+If you do not hear back from us in the month of October, it means your application was unsuccessful.